ansh/jiffyreader.com/README.md

 ## Firefox Nightly / Fennec F-droid / Mull (Android)

 1. Go to settings
-2. Scroll to the bottom and select "About {browser name}"
+2. Scroll to the bottom and select `About {browser name}`
 3. Tap the browser logo five times
-4. Go back to settings and in the Advanced section, select "Custom Add-on collection"
+4. Go back to settings and in the Advanced section, select `Custom Add-on collection`
-5. Type 17451592 as the collection owner (user ID) and "Accomodations" as the collection name.
+5. Type `17432789` as the collection owner (user ID)
+6. Type `jiffyreader` as the collection name.
 The browser will close to apply the settings.
-6. Go to Add-ons/Add-ons manager to install the add-on.
+7. Go to Add-ons/Add-ons manager to install the add-on.

-<strong>You may want to check "Toggle on default" in the add-on's menu, since accesing that menu takes more effort than on the desktop.</strong>
+<strong>For convenience you may want to enable the extension by default by clicking on the `Turn On Always` button in the add-on's menu.</strong>

 ## Opera